valefar-on-discord/ethstaker-deposit-cli/docs/src/deposit_data_file.md

 A deposit data file is created when calling the **[new-mnemonic](new_mnemonic.md)**, the **[existing-mnemonic](existing_mnemonic.md)** or the **[partial-deposit](partial_deposit.md)** command.

 The deposit data file is a JSON file that contains a list of deposits that is mostly used for the [Ethereum Staking Launchpad](https://github.com/ethereum/staking-launchpad).
-It is loosly based on [the DepositData structure](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#depositdata) and the [deposit function](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/deposit-contract.md#deposit-function) from the [deposit smart contract](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/deposit-contract.md).
+It is loosely based on [the DepositData structure](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#depositdata) and the [deposit function](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/deposit-contract.md#deposit-function) from the [deposit smart contract](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/deposit-contract.md).

 ## Format
 Each deposit from the list will contain this structure: